jackcrane/business/options-for-organizing.md

 ## Joint Ventures

 A partnership established for a specific project or limited time.
-Typically large captial for a short-term project like *oil drilling* or *software development*.
+Typically large capital for a short-term project like *oil drilling* or *software development*.

 ## S. Corporation